 Following this document's publication on the internet, we received an enquiry from L.L.F. of California: "on the commodities market they quote metals in "fine ounces" what is that and how does it differ from say a troy ounce?"
 The simple answer is that "fine ounce" is a lazy or shorthand way of saying " a troy ounce of fine..."

 One Pound = 240 Coins

-> According to one well researched source, in mediaeval times, a pound often meant 240 coins, so that in england a pound would be 240 pennies, whereas in Venice it was possible to have a pound (lira di grosso) of large coins (grossi) consisting of 240 grossi, and this was worth 32 times the value of a pound (lira de piccioli) consisting of 240 small coins (one piccolo).
+According to one well researched source, in medieval times, a pound often meant 240 coins.
+So, in England a pound would be 240 pennies, whereas in Venice it was possible to have a pound (lira di grosso) of large coins (grossi) consisting of 240 grossi.
+This was worth 32 times the value of a pound (lira de piccioli) consisting of 240 small coins (one piccolo).
 The value and weight would have been proportional to each other.

-> Uncia & Unciae
+Uncia & Unciae

 The word ounce comes from the Latin word uncia (plural unciae), meaning one twelfth, therefore logically speaking there should always be 12 ounces per pound in any system using both weight names.
 In this respect, the troy system is superior to the avoirdupois system.

 A slug is a unit of mass equal to 14.5939029372064 kilogrammes, and is the official unit of mass in the Imperial system.